 Packaging size - price per box is much cheaper than price per pack, but this will depend on whether you have space to carry/store them!

 A child’s bowel habits - frequent poos mean (hopefully!) frequent nappy changes.

 Main factors affecting overall cost of cloth nappies:

-Type of nappy bought - there is a huge difference in cost between Terry Squares and plastic pants and the most expensive sized All in Ones.
+Type of nappy bought - there is a huge difference in cost between terry squares and the most premium brand all in ones.

 Quantity of nappies bought - the fewer washes per week you want to do, the more nappies and wraps you will need to buy.

-Laundering - the more frequent and the hotter your washes, the more expensive the laundering costs will be, especially if on a water meter and if using prewash facilities.
+Laundering - the more frequent and the hotter your washes, the more expensive the laundering costs will be, especially if on a water meter.
 Regular tumble drying is the single biggest item which pushes up the cost, both financially and environmentally.
-Whether you use flushable or disposible can make £100 difference in the overall cost over 5,500 nappies.
+Whether you use reusable or disposable liners can make £100 difference in the overall cost over 5,500 nappies.

 You will see that you have a great deal more control over the cost of cloth nappies than you do over disposables, simply by adjusting the way you do things.
 This is why, when we price up a recommendation in one of our advice letters, we ask you to let us know if it does not meet your planned budget.
 If it is too expensive, that cost can be trimmed in any one of a variety of ways.